tayara1972/apexview-privacy/PRIVACY_POLICY.md

 We do not sell your data.

 If you choose to send anonymous diagnostics, those diagnostics are transmitted to our server and may be processed for troubleshooting and improving the App.
-We do not share diagnostics with third parties except as needed to operate the App and comply with law.
+We do not sell diagnostics and do not share them with third parties for advertising, analytics, or marketing purposes.
+Diagnostics are processed only on our own servers for the purpose of improving App reliability, or disclosed if required by law.

 ## Third-Party Services